 With dropshipping you won’t have to deal with purchasing an inventory or the challenges of warehouse management, which means your overheads will be minimal.
 All you need is a good home office, your dropshipping software or service, reliable web hosting and stacks of self-motivation.

-Editor’s note: GoDaddy’s Business Hosting is optimized for eCommerce sites — no server admin experienced required.
+Editor’s note: GoDaddy’s Web Hosting Plus is optimized for ecommerce sites — no server admin experience required.

 It’s clear that for the right small business owner, dropshipping has an enormous amount of potential.

 At this point it’s worth noting that as dropshipping suppliers naturally take a cut of your profits for shipping, service and logistics, your profit margins will be lower than if you were selling independently.
 But if you get it right and keep your business flowing, you won’t lose anything in the long run.